whelanh/arkdep/.github/README.md

 The arkdep-build.d/atomicarch/extensions/post_install.sh does also add two AUR packages: rstudio-desktop-bin and r-rjava.

 ### `The automated build function is not useful as it doesn't build a full image (due to Google's 14 Gb space constraint).`
-Currently it's only possible use would be to track changes in my configuration using the compare shell script.
+So the daily build is turned off.
+Currently the only possible use would be to track changes in my configuration using the compare shell script.

 ## Workflow